Masterminds/html5-php/api/files/HTML5.php.txt

    *
    * This is here to provide backwards compatibility with the
    * PHP DOM implementation.
 It simply calls load().
+   *
+   * @param string $file
+   *   The path to the file to parse.
+If this is a resource, it is
+   *   assumed to be an open stream whose pointer is set to the first
+   *   byte of input.
+   *
+   * @return \DOMDocument
+   *   A DOM document.
+These object type is defined by the libxml
+   *   library, and should have been included with your version of PHP.
    */
   public static function loadHTMLFile($file, $options = NULL) {
     return static::load($file, $options);